alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

+---
-2015 Chicago Marathon Recap
+title: 2015 Chicago Marathon Recap
-11-21-2015
+date: 11-21-2015
-/static/chicago-marathon-start.jpg
+image: /static/chicago-marathon-start.jpg
+meta: Chicago Marathon Recap Alex Le
+---

 I never know what to do before races.
 Usually, I find a curb to sit down somewhere and just think.
 Of the course ahead of me.
 Of how my body will feel at various check points.